 My Personal Experience with Travel Insurance

 As I said above, I have personally had to use my travel insurance before.
-Twice actually; once for medical reasons and the second time for damage against my luggage.
+Three times now; once for medical reasons, the second time for damage against my luggage, and most recently for evacuation due to world closures because of COVID-19.

 A Lung Infection in Europe